tjtakajun/Depth-Map-Estimation-of-Single-View-Image-using-Smartphone-Camera-/README.md

 ## Overview
 Some functions are added into AR Depth Lab (https://github.com/googlesamples/arcore-depth-lab) in a personal computer (PC).
 Then, the improve AR Depth Lab is installed into the smartphone.
 The depth map can be obtained by using patch-based depth estimation and saved into the smartphone.
+The, you can geneate 3D point cloud from the depth map in Generation Scene.
 ## Requirement

 ## Usage